 These 2 bumps in the road plus the disruptions we’ve felt in the market due to Covid-19 are just some of the factors we’ve found to be behind these steel price rises.
 Covid-19 sure has caused some major disruptions to all industries internationally and we are afraid these price rises won’t stop here.
 The demand for our famous Australian steel just keeps growing.
 At THE Shed Company, we will always try our best to keep you well informed on the situation evolving in front of us.

-To get the best price for your new project, make sure you lock in your quote with your local shed specialist by 18th June 2021.
+To get the best price for your new project, make sure you lock in your quote with your local shed specialist.
 To do this you need to have paid your deposit in full (i.e. 50% of your purchase price) and your building moved to manufacture.
 This means you will get the cheapest price possible for your new steel building.